Mobile BI solution: functionality, top tools & benefits

 Data delivery

-• Scheduled (time-based, event-based, etc.) data delivery for different types of users via mobile-optimized reports and dashboards, alerts, notifications, and emails
+• Scheduled (time-based, event-based, etc.) data delivery for different types of users via mobile-optimized reports, interactive dashboards, alerts, notifications, and emails

 • Instant personalized notifications and alerts on important changes to key performance indicators, anomalies, or goal achievement